 Much of the Middle East is facing a crisis of indecision on Iran.
 Despite extensive reporting on Iran’s expansionist ambitions, the Islamic Republic has been making bold demands with the expectation of both Western and Arab acquiescence.
 Iranian proxy footholds have long eroded the sovereignties of sectarian states.
 Regional tensions have further deepened due to Tehran’s insistence that a renewed nuclear agreement must preclude the ability of the International Atomic Energy Agency (IAEA) to investigate undisclosed uranium enrichment facilities.
-Additionally, its ballistic missiles development program remains untouched.
+Additionally, its ballistic missile development program remains untouched.

 Iraq, Syria, Lebanon, Yemen, and Gaza have become satellites for Iranian Revolutionary Guard Corps (IRGC) dominance over the course of the past two decades.
 Unfrozen sanctions relief via the JCPOA nuclear deal could immediately provide Iran with at least $40 billion to directly fund its hegemonic project, referred to by some as “the Shi’ite Crescent.”
 This realm of influence links Mesopotamia to Israel’s doorstep and flanks Saudi Arabia today.
 In tandem with the plausible passing of the nuclear threshold, Iran would be able to expand its influence and maintain its human rights abuses both at home and abroad, unabated.
 Irrespective of the JCPOA, Iran’s economy–and capabilities–are also projected to grow significantly over the next several months.

 However, key Sunni allies of the region have not been silent nor immobile in light of Iran’s threats.
 Both the United Arab Emirates and Saudi Arabia, the helm of the Sunni world and Iran’s primary Arab adversary, have taken a number of regional actions.
-Their joint airstrike campaigns against the Houthis, devastating Yemen in a destructive stalemate, as well as the initial support for various rebel groups against Assad in Syria have prevented monopolization over the region.
+Their joint airstrike campaigns against the Houthis, devastating Yemen in a destructive stalemate, as well as the initial support for various rebel groups against Assad in Syria, have prevented monopolization over the region.
 Yet, this ‘limbo’ has generally perpetuated instability, death, and mass migration, at a severe cost to local civilians.

 Moreover, the sparse effort of Iran to restrain its proxies from blatant violations of sovereignty reflects the Sunni world’s lack of preparedness and resolve to directly approach the mullahs in serious long-term negotiations or armed conflict.
 Gulf Cooperation Council (GCC) leaders are softening their convictions in the face of Iran’s persistence.
 They recently restored ties with Qatar, a major patron and host of Iranian proxy leaders, as well as with Syria.
 In other words, there are currently few repercussions presented to curb Iran’s expansionist operations.